legendarycode3/express-js-crash-course/readme.md

 1. Custom middleware allows for modular and reusable code. </br>
 2. Logging: Tracking request details like URL, method, and timestamp. </br>
 3. Authentication/Authorization: Checking for user credentials (e.g., a token in the request header) and granting or denying access to routes. </br>
+4. Error Handling: Catching and handling errors in a centralized way (these have a specific signature (err, req, res, next) ). </br>

 Setting Up A Static Server In Express.js: </br>
 You will use the built-in express.static  middleware.
 This  middleware  allows you to serve static files such as HTML, CSS , JavaScript, Images  & other assets directly from a specified directory. </br>